goongoguma/Node-with-React/note.md

 - On each `app.use()` calls, we passed in some different object to them.
 - Each of `app.use()` calls are wiring up what are refered to as middleware inside of our application.
 - Middleware is a small function that can be used to modify incoming request to our app before they are sent off to route handler.
+- Rather than adding some logic at the top of every single route handler, we can instead just wire up middlewares one time and they will be automatically used for every request comes into our application.
 - reference: https://www.draw.io/#HStephenGrider%2FFullstackReactCode%2Fmaster%2Fdiagrams%2F02%2Fdiagrams.xml (004 slide)
+- This is a general architecture of express.
 - What cookieSession is doing for us? and how it relates to a passport?
 - Cookie-Session library extracts the data out of the cookie and assignes to `req.session` property.
   ```js